Strompy/practice_challenges/advent_of_code/day_1/day_1_prompt.md

 Then take those two numbers and multiply them together to find your answer

 ### What assumptions will you make about this problem if you cannot ask any more clarifying questions?
 What are your reasons for making those assumptions?
-I will test with the smaller sample size, that may not always work for these as the efficiency could be one that improves with larger data
+* I will test with the smaller sample size, that may not always work for these as the efficiency could be one that improves with larger data

+* I will assume that none of the inputs will be greater than 2020

 ### What are your initial thoughts about this problem? (high level design, 2-3 sentences)
 * There could be a large list of data, efficiency will be key rather than just brute force.
 Although brute force could solve this problem.